 Youth in custody SEOP/Plan for College and Career Readiness

-Each student who is a youth in custody shall have a written SEOP/plan for college and career readiness defining the student’s academic achievement, which shall specify known in-school and extra-school factors which may affect the student’s school performance.
+Each student who is a youth in custody shall have a written plan for college and career readiness defining the student’s academic achievement, which shall specify known in-school and extra-school factors which may affect the student’s school performance.
 This plan shall be annually reviewed by the student, the student’s parent or guardian, and school staff.

 Utah Admin.
-Rules R277-709-3(1), (2) (April 9, 2018)
+Rules R277-709-3(1), (2) (August 19, 2019)